S3 method for class 'igraph'

 intersection() keeps the attributes of all graphs.
 All graph,

 vertex and edge attributes are copied to the result.
-If an attribute is
+By default, if an

-present in multiple graphs and would result a name clash, then this
+attribute is present in multiple graphs and would result in a name clash,

-attribute is renamed by adding suffixes: _1, _2, etc.
+that attribute is renamed by adding suffixes: _1, _2, etc. Pass

 The name vertex attribute is treated specially if the operation is